bravo-box/azure-scripts/azure-local/arc-enabled-kubernetes/readme.md

 2. Use a second terminal for `kubectl` commands.
 3. Optionally run `generate-service-token.sh` (or `generate-service-token.ps1` on PowerShell) if you need an auth token.
 4. Run `sql-on-aks.sh` to deploy SQL workload and Arc load balancer.
+5. Run `create-gitops-config.sh` (or `create-gitops-config.ps1` on PowerShell) to set up FLUX GitOps sync from a Git repository.

 ## Troubleshooting